top of page

 Trinity River Trout Spey in the Spring

-The Trinity River trout spey program is a different feel—but just as good.
+The Trinity River trout spey program offers a different feel—but it’s just as rewarding.

-This is where light spey setups shine, and where reading water becomes everything.
+You’ll encounter more intimate water, more visual takes, and more technical swings.
+This is where light spey setups shine, and reading water becomes everything.

 The Right Setup for Spring Trout Spey